Nick Sorensen: Seattle Seahawks

 From 2013 to 2020, Sorensen was a coach on the Seattle Seahawks staff under head coach Pete Carroll.
 Sorensen served as a special teams assistant for his first three seasons.
-Sorensen won his first Super Bowl title when the Seahawks defeated the Denver Broncos in Super Bowl XLVIII.
+Sorensen won his first Super Bowl when the Seahawks defeated the Denver Broncos in Super Bowl XLVIII.

 In 2016, Sorensen served as assistant defensive backs coach, and beginning in 2017, he served as coach of the Seahawks' secondary, formerly known as the Legion of Boom.

 Jacksonville Jaguars

 In June 2021, the Jacksonville Jaguars announced that they had hired Sorensen as their special teams coordinator.
 He was hired to replace former Seahawks special teams coordinator Brian Schneider, who left the organization after a brief tenure for personal reasons.

 San Francisco 49ers

 In 2022, Sorensen was hired by the San Francisco 49ers as a defensive assistant under head coach Kyle Shanahan.
-In 2023, he was promoted to defensive pass game specialist and nickels coach.
+The following season, he was promoted to defensive pass game specialist and nickels coach.

 In 2024, Sorensen was promoted to defensive coordinator following the firing of Steve Wilks.
 The team finished with a 6–11 record, ranked 18th in the league in rushing defense, tied for 27th in scoring defense, ranked 31st in red zone defense, and lost seven of the last eight games while allowing over 30 points in four of those defeats and over 40 points in the last two contests.

 On January 7, 2025, it was announced that Sorensen was fired after the 49ers' defense took a major step back in several categories.
 He was in consideration to become the 49ers special teams coordinator, until the team elected to hire Brant Boyer instead on January 27, 2025.